 In 1907, a stained glass representation of the Great Seal was installed in the ceiling of the second floor hallways leading from the Capitol's rotunda.
 To show off an exciting technological advance of the time, electricity rather than sunshine was used to light up the seal.

 Today the Great Seal is stamped on all approved bills signed into law, as well as other important government documents.
 In fact, a faint image of the seal appears on every California driver's license.

 A Symbol of Democracy

-On occasion, the Rotunda serves as a ceremonial space, but more frequently, the Rotunda serves as the main orientation space for the hundreds of visitors who explore the Capitol each day.
-Here, while visitors snap photos and sign up for tours, legislative staffers, lawmakers, reporters, and museum employees, help carry out and document the work of state government.
+On occasion, the rotunda serves as a ceremonial space, but more frequently, it serves as the main orientation space for the hundreds of visitors who explore the Capitol each day.
+Here, while visitors snap photos and sign up for tours, legislative staffers, lawmakers, reporters, and museum employees help carry out and document the work of state government.

 The interior dome of the Capitol combines Victorian detail with Classical Renaissance elements and governmental symbols.

-From the second floor visitors have an unobstructed view of the interior ornamentation of inner dome.
-Here visitors’ cannot help but find their eyes drawn upward in wonderment.
-The Rotunda rises nearly 100 feet from a circular walk on the second floor to the oculus, a large window located at the apex of the dome.
-Sixteen windows, each surrounded by eighteen light bulbs, shed light on the great domed space.
+From the second floor, visitors have an unobstructed view of the interior ornamentation of the inner dome.
+Here visitors cannot help but find their eyes drawn upward in wonderment.
+The rotunda rises nearly 100 feet from a circular walk on the second floor to the oculus, a large window located at the apex of the dome.
+Sixteen windows, each surrounded by eight light bulbs, shed light on the great domed space.
 The ornamentation of the dome includes bands of cast iron, plaster, and painted canvas.
-Like the rest of the building, the Rotunda ornamentation features design motifs common to neoclassic architecture, including columns with Corinthian capitals, egg and dart moldings, and festoons featuring cornucopias and fruit.
+Like the rest of the building, the rotunda ornamentation features design motifs common to neoclassical architecture, including columns with Corinthian capitals, egg and dart moldings, and festoons featuring cornucopias and fruit.

 The frescoing of the interior dome reflects the Renaissance Revival style popular during Victorian times.